PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 operations.
 Precisely stated, `lowered_quantum_ops_complete` attests that the operations the runtime returned parsed consistently (counts, metadata, measurement IDs); dropped measurements are additionally caught by measurement-mapping conservation.
+Completion additionally forces a terminal scheduler flush (a runtime global barrier where the plugin supports one) and fails the shot, stickily, if any operation surfaces after the final lowered batch.
 A runtime that internally discards a non-measurement gate while reporting a consistent stream remains undetectable in principle — that residual trust lives in the runtime plugin itself.

+Known lifecycle gap: the QIS engine does not yet call the runtime's `shot_end` hook on its completion paths, so a plugin that validates its own finalization there never gets the chance before the trace is certified.
+The Selene wrapper now propagates `selene_runtime_shot_end` errors when the hook is invoked; wiring the hook into engine completion (and validating it against real plugins) is deliberate follow-up work.
 Named shot conversion accepts compiler-certified direct scalar `result()` dataflow and trusted built-in generator layouts whose digest binds both the HUGR and layout.
 Aggregate arrays and transformed booleans must not be treated as generic measurement identity until the compiler exposes